 In Faustian terms, I had sacrificed my prime adolescent years which should have been spent partying, graduating, socializing for an impressive career which would involve arduous, long hours spent practicing sometimes without sleeping for 72 hours.

 High School, you may ask?
 That was done through correspondence, further impeding any possible social contact with the outside world.
-The only people I really connected with were the many audiences I performed for which would arrive and whistle away like the colorful autumn leaves.
+The only people I really connected with were the many audiences I performed for which would arrive and whistle away like the colourful autumn leaves.
 But it is here that I truly learned to love my audiences …without them there would be no point for me in serving as that important medium which brings the composer’s music to life.

 “Afoot and light-hearted I take to the open road,